rackerlabs/docs-cloud-backup/rst/devguide/cloud-backup-v1/_build/html/_sources/role-based-access-control.txt

 Role Based Access Control
 =========================

 Role Based Access Control (RBAC) restricts access to the capabilities of Rackspace Cloud services, including the Cloud Backup API, to authorized users only.
-RBAC enables Rackspace Cloud customers to specify which account users of their Cloud account have access to which Cloud Backup API service capabilities, based on `roles defined by Rackspace <cbu-dgv1-rbac-roles>`_.
+RBAC enables Rackspace Cloud customers to specify which account users of their Cloud account have access to which Cloud Backup API service capabilities, based on `roles defined by Rackspace <cbu-dgv1-rbac-available>`.

-The permissions to perform certain operations in Cloud Backup API&mdash;create, read, update, delete&mdash;are assigned to specific roles, and these roles can be assigned by the Cloud account admin user to account users of the account.
+The permissions to perform certain operations in Cloud Backup API — create, read, update, delete — are assigned to specific roles, and these roles can be assigned by the Cloud account admin user to account users of the account.

 .. _cbu-dgv1-rbac-assigning: